pranay-dutta/Notes/6 - Main Notes/Javascript/Practicing Type Conversion in JavaScript.md

 📌 Type conversion means, converting **one data type** to another **data type** manually by the *programmer*.

+- **Explicit Type Conversion:** Explicit Type Conversion occurs when the programmer manually changes the type of the variables using the function Number(), String(), and Boolean().
 ---
 ## 1. String to Number